s0me-1/sc-devtracker/README.md

 timezone =
 ```

+## Future Feature

+* Better parsing of the HTML content by getting it directly from the source websites

 ## Known Bugs

 * DOM coming from the RSS source maybe incorrect (Especially with lists), resulting in excessive new line in some lists after parsing.
+* Code block are not supported by the RSS feed, therefore, they will not show in the discord embed.

 ## Credits